-In the event that the Company completes its arrangement with Mera Life, the Company intends to rebrand Mera Life to Scarlette Lillie Science and Innovation (see item 3) and use it as a key platform for growth in this business segment.
+Following the completion of the acquisition, the Company renamed Mera Life to Scarlette Lillie Science and Innovation (see item 3) and plans to use it as a key platform for growth in this business segment.

-11. Wisdom Truffle
+12. Wisdom Truffle

 The Wisdom Truffle is currently being designed by Karim Rashid and Radix Motion is building the technology that powers it.
 The Wisdom Truffle will be a smart figurine that helps people build healthy patterns using meditation, monitoring their phone usage and helping them take positive action to reduce their carbon footprint.
 Wisdom is expected to be produced in three different models with different sizes and capabilities and which can potentially be sold across the world in approximately beginning 2022.
-The company is expecting test units to be shipped by end Q4 2021 and mass production in Q1 2022.
+The Company is expecting test units to be shipped in January 2021 and mass production in Q1 2022.
 The Wisdom Truffle's intention is to highlight an iMicrodose lifestyle which promotes positivity, and connects people to an enlightened community.

-The proceeds allocated include estimated costs associated with the production and distribution of the Wisdom Truffle across the world in one or more jurisdictions to be determined by the Company at a later date, and is comprised of the following: (i) balance of fees payable to Karim Rashid for the design and development of the Wisdom Truffle (estimated to be approximately \$15,000), (ii) manufacturing costs relating to the production of the Wisdom Truffle (estimated to be approximately \$200,000, assuming an initial production target of approximately 2,000 units), (iii) R&D of the technology powering wisdom approximately \$150,000 and (iv) ancillary costs associated with the storage, shipping, handling, and distribution of the Wisdom Truffles (estimated to be approximately \$40,000).
+The proceeds allocated include estimated costs associated with the production and distribution of the Wisdom Truffle across the world in one or more jurisdictions to be determined by the Company at a later date, and is comprised of the following: (i) balance of fees payable to Karim Rashid for the design and development of the Wisdom Truffle (estimated to be approximately \$15,000), (ii) manufacturing costs relating to the production of the Wisdom Truffle (estimated to be approximately \$450,000, assuming an initial production target of approximately 2,000 units), (iii) R&D of the technology powering wisdom approximately \$150,000 and (iv) ancillary costs associated with the storage, shipping, handling, and distribution of the Wisdom Truffles (estimated to be approximately \$40,000).

 A high-fidelity prototype of Moon has been completed.
 Based on usability testing we have moved the heart rate sensor to be connected via wire to Moon so people can sit comfortably further away while using it.
-A negotiation with a factory in China is underway for manufacturing all 3 wisdom truffles as well as designing the speaker and phone charger components of Star.
-If negotiations proceed as planned, we can expect first test units to be shipped in December and completion of tests and mass production of 500 units of each version (star and moon) by mid-January.
+A contract with a factory in China has been signed to create the molds required to produce the components of the 2 smaller wisdom truffles as well as designing the speaker and phone charger components of Star.
+We can expect first test units to be shipped in January 2022 and completion of tests and mass production of 500 units of each version (star and moon) soon after.
 We are aiming for a small run of 100 exclusive units of the large Super Nova version.
-Once negotiation is completed and we can have a clear estimate on pricing we will open up pre orders.
+Once the price per unit has been established, and we can have a clear estimate on pricing, we will open up pre orders.

-150 people have registered to the waiting list interested in pre-orders.
+175 people have registered to the waiting list interested in pre-orders.

-Significant events that must occur to move forward with the proposed business objective include, finalizing the design and production specifications of the Wisdom Truffle, and completing market research into one or more economically viable jurisdictions within which to launch the Wisdom Truffle.
+Significant events that must occur to move forward with the proposed business objective include, finalizing the design and production specifications of the Wisdom Truffle, and complete regulatory testing for one or more economically viable jurisdictions within which to launch the Wisdom Truffle.